splineclaw/e621dl/README.md

 - Download and install [the latest release of Python 3](https://www.python.org/downloads/).
 - Download [the latest release of **e621dl**](https://github.com/wulfre/e621dl/releases).
     - Decompress the archive into any directory you would like.
 - Download and install the required packages from the Python Package Index by opening your terminal/command line in the directory you decompressed e621dl into and running the command `pip install -r requirements.txt`.

 # Running **e621dl**

-- Open your terminal/command line in the directory you decompressed e621dl into, and run the command `python e621dl.py`.
+- Open your terminal/command line in the directory you decompressed e621dl into, and run the command `py e621dl.py`.
+Depending on your system, the command `py` may default to python 2.
+In this case you should run `py -3 e621dl.py`.
+Sometimes, your system may not recognize the `py` command at all in this case you should run `python3 e621dl.py`
+    - The most common error that occurs when running a python 3 program in python 2 is `SyntaxError: Missing parentheses in call to 'print'`.

 ## First-Time Run